 Turnips will rot one week after purchase, on the same morning Daisy Mae appears to sell them.
-That said, the last opportunity to sell Turnips is on 10:00 PM on Saturday evening, so they'll be useless after that point either way, unless you plan to eat them.
+The last opportunity to sell Turnips is at 10:00 PM on a Saturday evening.

 If you Time Travel to try to avoid your Turnips rotting, they will rot automatically.
 Even if it's Saturday afternoon and you can't get a good price, don't set the in-game clock back!
 You're better off selling at a loss.

 Once turnips rot, they are as good as trash!
-You can throw them in a garbage can to prevent island rating decrease.
+Throw them in a garbage can to prevent island rating decrease.

 Sadly, you cannot put Turnips in the storage, so if you buy a lot on Sundays, you will have to get creative.

 You can bury Turnips to store them, although it's not recommended since it's a hassle to dig up and makes the island look less visually appealing.